jkurt-panday/demo-repo/README.md

 ## Undoing in git

-To undo a mistake in git when coding.
+To undo a change in git when coding using 'git reset'.